jackyzha0/jackyzha0.github.io/content/thoughts/system model.md

 ### Node behaviour (e.g. crashes)
 - Crash-stop: node is faulty if it crashes.
 After it crashes, it stops executing forever
 - Crash-recovery: node may crash at any moment, losing in-memory state.
-It may resume executing sometime later
+It may resume executing sometime later (sometimes call omission fault)
 - Byzantine: a node is faulty if it deviates from the algorithm.
 Faulty nodes may do anything, including crashing or malicious behaviour
 - Correct: not faulty